Web Analytics

 Read Time: 5 minutes

-Understanding your body includes learning about how your cervix behaves throughout your cycle.
-If you’ve ever asked, “Does the cervix move during my period?”—you’re not alone.
-The position of your cervix shifts in response to hormonal changes.
-Knowing what’s normal can help you feel more confident and informed, especially when using products like my mimi menstrual discs.
+Understanding your body includes learning how your cervix behaves throughout your menstrual cycle.
+If you have ever wondered, “Does the cervix move during my period?” you are not alone.

 what is the cervix, and why does it move?